CTSRD-CHERI/cheribuild/README.md

 generate SSH host keys for the image so that those don't change everytime the image is rebuilt.
 A suitable `/etc/rc.conf` and `/etc/fstab` will also be added to this directory and can then be customized.

-The default path for the disk image is `~/cheri/output/cheri256-disk.img` for 256-bit CHERI and `~/cheri/output/cheri128-disk.img` for 128-bit.
+The default path for the disk image is `~/cheri/output/cheri128-disk.img` for 128-bit.
- The pure-capability images will be installed to `~/cheri/output/purecap-cheri128-disk.img` and `~/cheri/output/purecap-cheri256-disk.img`.
+The pure-capability images will be installed to `~/cheri/output/purecap-cheri128-disk.img`.

 ### CheriBSD SSH ports